TritonSE/onboarding/writeup/part-2/2-2-Task-detail.md

 4. In `frontend/src/App.tsx`, add a new [`Route` component](https://reactrouter.com/en/main/route/route) with path `"/task/:id"` and element `<TaskDetail />`.
 5. With the frontend running locally, test that the new page is reachable by entering the following URL in your browser: `localhost:5173/task/<id>`, where <id> is the ID of any Task object in your local database.
 6. Within the `TaskDetail` component, add a state variable `task` which will store the Task object and add a `useEffect` hook which retrieves the task and puts it into that state variable.
    1. Use the [`useParams` hook](https://reactrouter.com/en/main/hooks/use-params) from React Router to get the task ID from the URL (this is called a [dynamic segment](https://reactrouter.com/en/main/route/route#dynamic-segments)).
 This ID should be the only dependency of the `useEffect` hook.
+Make sure to put the `useParams` call at the top-level of the component, **not** inside the `useEffect` call, as that would break the [rules of hooks](https://react.dev/warnings/invalid-hook-call-warning).
    2. Use the `getTask` function from `frontend/src/api/tasks.ts` to retrieve the task from the backend.
 7. Add the various text components, Home page link, and "Edit task" button as shown in the Figma.
 Be sure to style them correctly—you can add a new CSS file `pages/TaskDetail.module.css` for font and layout styling—and to conditionally render things as needed.
-Also, use the `Helmet` component to set the page title as specified above.
+Also, use the `title` HTML tag to set the page title as specified above.
    <details>
    <summary><strong>❓ Hint: Date-time formatting</strong></summary>